jmmut/bioengineer/docs/roadmap.md

   - [x] remove from selection
 - mechanics
   - [x] build dumpster that creates columns of ~stairs to dump~ dug rock
+  - [ ] allow building rock in the air and make it fall

 # Bugs